CGCL-codes/DCF/README.md

 ### Configurations
 Configurations including false pisitive, item number and dataset path can be costomized in "configuration/config.txt".
-Change the value after the symbol "=" ONLY!!!

 ```txt
 false positive = 0.02